facebook/create-react-app/packages/react-scripts/template/README.md

 ## Analyzing the Bundle Size

-When your app grows in size, it's easy for bundles to become bloated.
-The first step to solving large bundles is understanding what's in them!

-There are many different tools available to analyze bundles, but they typically rely on either **sourcemaps** or **webpack-specific JSON stats**.

-### Using Sourcemaps

-When building for production, sourcemaps are automatically created adjacent to the JS files in `build/static/js`.

 [Source map explorer](https://www.npmjs.com/package/source-map-explorer) analyzes JavaScript bundles using the source maps.
 This helps you understand where code bloat is coming from.